 NOTE 2: Due to the possibility of defining dynamic test configurations, an alternative in an explicitly invoked altstep may refer to a disconnected or unmapped port at the time of its evaluation.
 In TTCN-3, ports belong to the receiving component and matching is related to the top elements in the port queues.
 Dynamically unmapped and disconnected ports contribute to a snapshot in the same manner as mapped and connected ports.
 This means, an explicitly invoked altstep may execute receiving operations that empty the queues of unmapped and disconnected ports without causing a test case error.

 An altstep can also be called as a stand-alone statement in a TTCN-3 behaviour description.
 In this case, the call of the altstep can be interpreted as shorthand for an alt statement with only one alternative describing the explicit call of the altstep.
+If the @nodefault modifier is placed before a stand-alone altstep call, the implicit alt statement also contains the @nodefault modifier.

 Restrictions